morteako/monoids-functional.christmas/monoids.md

 > Max {getMax = -9223372036854775808}
 ```

-This means that if we fold an empty container, we get a value which is confusing in some cases.
+This means that if we fold an empty container, we get a value which may be confusing in some cases.

 ```haskell
 fold [] :: Min Int